xtendui/xtendui/src/gatsby/markdown/components/toolbar/index.md

 category: "Design"
 parent: "Toolbar"
 title: "Toolbar"
-description: "Simple toolbar component as a subcomponent of listgroup."
+description: "Toolbar is a component to group up buttons, inputs and other content."
 tags: ['wip']
 ---